Fxztam/IronPythonFileWatcher/README.md

 - IronPython 2.7.7

-- Start the FormsFileWatcher demo: https://github.com/Fxztam/FormsFileWatcher
+- Start the FormsFileWatcher demo: https://github.com/Fxztam/FormsFileWatcher or using a file editor for modifying

-**Note:**
+>**Note:**
->You can also simulate file changings by editing in the watcher directory defined in the *IronWatcherForms.py* (step 4.)
+>You can also simulate file changes by editing in the watcher directory defined in the *IronWatcherForms.py* (step 4.)

 ### Installing